Spring Wood Care Tips To Prevent Pest Issues On Your Deck

 March 24th, 2017 by Mike MacDonald in Pest Control Services

-As the snow is starting to melt, and now that spring has begun, it’s important to make sure you are utilizing these wood care tips around your home to prevent pest issues.
+The snow is starting to melt, and spring has begun.
+It’s important to make sure you are utilizing these wood care tips around your home to prevent pest issues.

 Probably the most exposed wood feature of your home is your deck when pests are the topic

-There are a few things to know about wood care for your deck and home now that spring is here, and the first step is identifying pests that might damage the wood.
+There are a few things to know about wood care for your deck and home now that spring is here.
+The first step is identifying pests that might damage the wood.

-Depending on what part of the world you may be in, some pests may or may not be a factor for you, but we’ll list the most common ones you should keep on your watch list.
+Depending on what part of the world you live in, some pests may or may not be a factor for you.
+We’ll list the most common ones you should keep on your watch list.

 Termites: The upper-Midwest usually doesn’t have to worry about these like states with warmer climates, but they can really do some intense structural damage to your deck and other wood features of your home.

 Wasps: These pests can chew wood into pulp and also make paper nests out of it.
-They can do very minor damage to your deck, but they can also build nests under or on it as well.
-Wasps can be dangerous for those with allergies and sting sensitivity, and these aggressive pests usually sting and attack in groups.
+They can do minor damage to your deck, but they can also build nests under or on it as well.
+Wasps can be dangerous for those with allergies and sting sensitivity.
+These aggressive pests usually sting and attack in groups.
 If you have wasp issues, be sure to reach out to a professional pest control service for removal.

 Carpenter Ants: These guys tend to hit several places around the country and they are similar to termites in the fact that they like to live in and burrow through wood with the difference being that carpenter ants do not actually consume the wood.
 If your deck or other wood isn’t treated properly these pests could find their way inside.